-Explanation Quarter 3 Amount (£,000) Favourable / (Adverse) Outturn Amount (£,000) Favourable / (Adverse) Movement (£,000) Favourable / (Adverse) due to a vacancy.
-Plant and vehicle costs - a favourable variance of £21k, a reduction of £9k since Quarter 3.
-This area is difficult to predict and is very much dependent on a number of factors such as the cost of fuel, vehicle repairs etc. and can be offset partly by the favourable variance in Open Spaces.
-Income shortfall - an adverse variance of £36k.
-This can be attributed in part to a reduction in recycling credits and income received for the emptying of dog and litter bins.
-This budget has been reviewed for 2018/19 Other items (net) an adverse variance of £7k.
-Other items (net) - a favourable variance of £7k 20 7 (13) Corporate Resources Employee costs - £43k favourable variance.
+Explanation Quarter 3 Amount (£,000) Favourable / (Adverse) Outturn Amount (£,000) Favourable / (Adverse) Movement (£,000) Favourable / (Adverse) An income shortfall of £64k which includes excess notice fines at Sudbury car parks and an increase in business rates expenditure of £19k following the April 2017 revaluation.
+Both of which have been amended in the budget for 2018/19.
+Other items (net) - an adverse variance of £11k.
+Public Conveniences - a favourable variance of £15k can be attributed to an underspend against repairs and maintenance costs (£16k) and business rates (£3k).
+Discussions are ongoing regarding the future role that the Council plays in managing these assets.
+Other items (net) - an adverse variance of £4k.
+29 15 (14) Other items (net) - a favourable variance of £5k Corporate Resources (2) 5 7 Commissioning and Procurement Employee costs - £43k favourable variance.
 The 2017/18 budget included provision for two new Grade 6 Business Partner roles.
 One of these posts was offered as an ongoing saving, the other post has now been recruited to, but the post-holder will not start until 2018/19 resulting in a full year saving.
-A carry forward request for £20k has been submitted as referred to in paragraph 10.13.
-Other items (net) - a favourable variance of £13k.
-55 56 1 Finance • The increase in volume of payment cards for housing rents / council tax and the postage method by which these cards are issued to tenants has resulted in an adverse variance of £37k.
+A carry forward request for £20k has been submitted as referred to in paragraph 10.12.
+Other items (net) - a favourable variance of £4k.
+51 47 (4) Finance The increase in volume of payment cards for housing rents / council tax and the postage method by which these cards are issued to tenants has resulted in an adverse variance of £42k.
 The Finance team is working with the service provider to seek recompense for the higher than expected postage costs.
 Going forward, the Housing Corporate Manager will actively promote the use of Direct Debit as the preferred payment method.
-(49) (37) 12 Organisational Development Employee costs - the Council has employed a number of interns during the course of the year.
+(35) (42) (7) HR and Organisational Development Employee costs - the Council has employed a number of interns during the course of the year.
 This was not budgeted for in 2017/18 resulting in an adverse variance of £14k.
 This has been amended for the 2018/19 budget.
-Health and Safety - an adverse variance of £34k.
-This is made up of a number of items including (5) (78) (73)
+5 (58) (63)